 SPOILER ALERT: People will pay more for a used service truck if that truck is not rusted to hell.
 Take a minute to breathe and let that soak in.

 All joking aside, it is important to consider the materials used in the construction of your service truck to proactively prevent issues like rust hitting your pockets when it is time to resell.
 Purchasing new service trucks made with aluminum, rather than steel, can save a lot of money on the back end when reselling becomes a priority.

 Operating Performance and Viability

-Regular maintenance on your service truck is essential to maximizing your resale value.
-This goes for body, as well as the truck.
+Regular maintenance on your service truck is essential to maximize your resale value.
+This goes for the body, as well as the truck.
 Don’t be lazy.
 Make sure to change the oil, flush the transmission, perform regular maintenance cranes and accessories, and just like your own body, regularly wash.